Difference Between ISBN 10 and ISBN 13

 What is ISBN 10?

-An ISBN is basically an identifier that is used by sellers, publishers, and other related entities for ordering, listing, a record of sales, etc. The ISBN identifies the publisher, title of the book, edition.
+An ISBN is basically an identifier that is used by sellers, publishers, and other related entities for ordering, listing, recording sales, etc. The ISBN identifies the publisher, title of the book, and edition.

-Group Identifier: It identifies the area or country and it could be 5 digits long at most and a bare minimum 1 digit.
+Group Identifier: It identifies the area or country, and it could be 5 digits long at most and a bare minimum of 1 digit.

-Publisher Identifier: It identifies the publisher of the book and at most 7 digits long
+Publisher Identifier: It identifies the publisher of the book and is at most 7 digits long

 Title Identifier: It identifies the title or edition of the book and is at most 6 digits long.